 - Enjoy a guided tour of Machu Picchu’s most impressive sites.

-- Return on the Vistadome panoramic train, arriving back at around 7:30 p.m.
+- Return on the Vistadome panoramic train, arriving around 7:30 p.m.

 - Huayna Picchu Mountain: Requires advance booking, takes 2 hours, and costs $68 per person.